alphagov/govuk-import-export-prototype/guide/relief-on-donated-noncommercial-goods/capital-goods.markdown

    url: '/topic/business-and-self-employed/importing.html'
 ---

-You can import capital goods (eg machinery, tools, computers and other equipment) when you move your business to the UK from the European Union Customs Union (EUCU).
+You can import capital goods (eg machinery, tools, computers and other equipment) when you move your business to the UK from the Customs Union.

 ##Eligibility

 You can get duty relief if all the following apply:

-- your business (including limited companies, self employed people and charities) has completely ceased its activity outside the EUCU
+- your business (including limited companies, self employed people and charities) has completely ceased its activity outside the Customs Union
 - your business will be moving to the UK to carry on a similar activity there
 - your business will be merging with an established UK business, to then produce or provide new products or services